The need for a nonlocal expansion in general relativity: Introduction

 In this work, we argue however that the Post-Newtonian expansion could, in fact, fail even for weak gravitational fields and nonrelativistic velocities in a very particular case, i.e., that of extended bodies rotating over scales where the spacetime curvature changes.
 We note that this situation would then be relevant for galactic and super-galactic scales but not for systems of few bodies, even relativistic ones such as black hole pairs.

 To build up the argument, we note that whilst effective field theory (EFT) development can be very mathematically sophisticated, its basic principles are relatively simple: one writes down all terms compatible with the fundamental symmetries of the system, and then orders them based on one, or more, small parameters, usually related to scale separation.
-For example, the post-Newtonian expansion \cite{Clifford_2014,Poisson_2014,Porto_2016} is based on two such scales, i.e., (i) the speed of light is ``large'', w.r.t.\ the typical speeds within the physical system; and (ii) the gravitational field strength is ``weak'', so that nonrelativistic particles cannot be accelerated to relativistic speeds.
+In particular, the post-Newtonian expansion \citep{Clifford_2014,Poisson_2014,Porto_2016} is based on two such scales, i.e., (i) the speed of light is ``large'', w.r.t.\ the typical speeds within the physical system; and (ii) the gravitational field strength is ``weak'', so that nonrelativistic particles cannot be accelerated to relativistic speeds.
+Then, these two scales are conventionally put together via a single expansion parameter, which relates the compactness of the system to the orbital velocities within it.
+The fact that this applies to few-body scattering in classical field theory has been very well established both formally and in phenomenologically \citep{Porto_2016}.
+Indeed, \cite{Porto_2016} shows systematically that for few-body physics the expansion generated by the post-Newtonian EFT exactly parallels the Feynman diagram based expansion of quantum EFT used in particle physics scattering problems.
+Therefore, the post-Newtonian framework exactly provides a classical EFT whose perturbative structure mirrors that of Feynman-diagram expansions in quantum scattering problems.